apache/druid/docs/tutorials/tutorial-rollup.md

 See the following topics for more information:

-* [SQL-based ingestion query examples](../multi-stage-query/examples.md#insert-with-rollup) for another example of data rollup during ingestion.
-* [SQL-based ingestion concepts](../multi-stage-query/concepts.md#rollup) for more details on the concept of rollup.
 * [Data rollup](../ingestion/rollup.md) for suggestions and best practices when performing rollup.
+* [SQL-based ingestion concepts](../multi-stage-query/concepts.md#rollup) for information on rollup using SQL-based ingestion.
+* [SQL-based ingestion query examples](../multi-stage-query/examples.md#insert-with-rollup) for another example of data rollup.
-* [Druid schema model](../ingestion/schema-model.md) to go over more details on timestamp, dimensions, and metrics.
+* [Druid schema model](../ingestion/schema-model.md) to learn about the primary timestamp, dimensions, and metrics.